MindTheGap-ERC/CarboKitten-research-paper/md/paper.md

 :::

+### Potential for GPU optimisation
 At the time of writing, CarboKitten is a single threaded CPU code.
 However, the structure of the model, is highly ammenable to optimisation on a GPU, which would drastically improve run-times further.
+Going through the steps of the composed model [Section @sec:composed-model]: the cellular automaton is a stencil operation, production a map, disintegration a stencil, transport is implemented as an iterated stencil, and deposition is a map.
+Both stencil and map operations are highly localized in memory and are ideal for implementation on a GPU.

 ## Documentation
 CarboKitten is written entirely using literate programming [@Knuth1984].
 This means that the implementation of CarboKitten is written as an integral part of its own documentation, using a system called Entangled [@Hidding2023].
+The aim is that interested readers have a direct reference to the code implementing the methods that are explained in the documentation.

 # Examples {#sec:examples}